godot-escoria/escoria-docs/general/what_is_escoria.rst

 Items
 ~~~~~

-Items are central in Escoria.
+**Items** are central in Escoria.
 They are multi-purpose as they can be different
 things.
 All these purposes are combined into one node type as they share many
-details in common:
+details in common.
+Items can be:

 - an interactive item that can react to scripted actions: It can be part of
-  the background (not pickable) or a pickable item that goes into the inventory
+  the background (not pickable) or a pickable item that can go into the inventory
 - an "exit" that triggers rooms transitions
 - an invisible trigger zone that activates a scripted event if an object or the
   player collides with it

-NPCs (Non Playable Characters) are also considered as items in Escoria.
+NPCs (Non-Playable Characters) are also considered as items in Escoria.
 Nothing forbids you from creating a game where the player can have a discussion
 with a table, a button on the wall, or a rock on the floor.